Robert Duggan (venture capitalist)

-Robert W. Duggan (born 1944) is an American billionaire, entrepreneur, philanthropist, biotech executive, health care executive, educator, and human rights activist.
+Robert W. Duggan (born 1944) is an American billionaire entrepreneur, biotech and health care executive.
 He is the former CEO of biopharmaceutical company Pharmacyclics and was previously CEO of surgical systems maker Computer Motion from 1997 to 2003.
-Bob is the majority shareholder and currently serves on the Boards of Directors of Pulse Biosciences and Summit Therapeutics, where he also serves as CEO.
+Duggan is the majority shareholder and CEO of Pulse Biosciences and Summit Therapeutics.

 Early life

-Robert Duggan (Bob) was born in Oakland, California, in 1944; the third of five children.
+Robert Duggan was born in Oakland, California, in 1944; the third of five children.
 His father was an Irish immigrant who became an industrial engineer in the U.S; his mother was a nurse.
 According to Robert Duggan in Investopedia, “We [our family] made about $800 a month…The last couple days of every month we scrambled around the house looking for lost quarters, dimes, and nickels [to pay the bills]."

 Duggan attended St. Francis High School in Mountain View, California, where he was both the captain and quarterback of the school football team.
-Robert is recorded as saying “I captained my football team, I'd get in a huddle, and I'd go: ‘Guys – sacrifice your body.
+He is recorded as saying “I captained my football team, I'd get in a huddle, and I'd go: ‘Guys – sacrifice your body.
 We're behind in this game.
 We are not losing this game.
 Get out there.
 Sacrifice your body.
 Win the game guys.
 There's nothing more important in life right now than winning this game.'"

-After graduating cum laude from St. Francis High School, he attended the University of California, Santa Barbara and University of California, Los Angeles, majoring in business and economics.
+After graduating cum laude from St. Francis High School, he attended the University of California, Santa Barbara, and the University of California, Los Angeles, majoring in business and economics.
 At UCSB he met Herbert C. Kay, a Wharton fellow and acclaimed Stanford graduate who became his mentor.

 Duggan's first business venture was mowing lawns as a teenager in California.
 He said this about the lawn mowing enterprise to Entrepreneur.com, "as a teenager, my first business was mowing lawns.
 My goal as a teenager was not to make the Forbes 400 list but to simply make enough money to get myself through college.
 When I was mowing lawns I realized when I went that extra mile to make a difference for the better, the property owner wanted to tip me or give me more work.
 It wasn't even very difficult.
 Sometimes it was a simple smile, extra care to make sure a hedge was edged perfectly, or taking the time when I was done to have the owner walk the property with me admiring my work."

 Career

 Sunset Designs

 Duggan's first company, Sunset Designs, supplied Jiffy Stitchery kits to consumers - helping them create their own high-quality stitched projects at home.
 He invested $100k in Sunset Designs, and sold it to British consumer-goods giant Reckitt Benckiser Group for $15 million in the mid-1980s.
 More than 7,000 retail locations sold Jiffy Stitchery kits, giving the company an 80% market share.
-The company was sold to Reckitt & Bensicker for $15m.